California Democrats drop fuel-cutting proposal

-SACRAMENTO, Calif., Sept 9 (Reuters) - California’s top Democratic lawmakers said on Wednesday they were abandoning a proposal aimed at dramatically reducing the state’s use of fossil fuels, blaming intense lobbying in the final days of the regular legislative session.
+SACRAMENTO, Calif.
+(Reuters) - California’s top Democratic lawmakers said on Wednesday they were abandoning a proposal aimed at dramatically reducing the state’s use of fossil fuels, blaming intense lobbying in the final days of the regular legislative session.

 “We could not cut through the multi-million dollar smoke screen created by a single interest group with a singular motive and a bottomless war chest,” said State Senate Democratic Leader Kevin De Leon, who was joined by Governor Jerry Brown and Assembly Speaker Toni Atkins at the evening news conference.